HalasTomasz/Algorithm_in_Python/List number 3/README.md

 Implemenetion of some basic selection algorithms for coruse Algorithms and Data Structures.

 RandomSelect - randomized select algorithm.
-Pivot picks random numbers from array.
+Pivot in partition method is random number from array.

 Select - median-of-medians algorithm.
 We recursively we find median-of-medians and assign it as pivot.
 In this case w split input array modulo 5.